-Conceptualizations of community safety individualized and depend heavily on personal experiences.
-Differences that were particularly evident in interviews included experiences with the criminal legal system and being unhoused, minority status, gender and sexuality, and exposure to victimization.
+Conceptualizations of community safety are individualized and depend heavily on personal experiences.
+Factors identified as accounting for differences in viewpoints included experiences with the criminal legal system and being unhoused, minority status, gender and sexuality, and exposure to victimization.
 Moreover, some safety domains were given greater priority by some groups versus others.
 These findings highlight the need for conversations around community safety to be inclusive and localized.
-The next section provides a more in-depth examination of how various components of community safety are prioritized in each of the counties.
+The next section provides a more in-depth examination of how various components of community safety are prioritized in Missoula.